-- 11.9.1 To restore and enhance the Central City by: - (a) providing flexibility for a variety of housing types which are suitable for a range of individual housing needs; - (b) providing for a progressive increase in the residential population of the Central City; - (c) assisting with the creation of inner city residential neighbourhoods. - 11.9.2 To ensure non-residential activities in the Central City Living Zone: - (a) are of a small scale; - (b) are compatible with, and do not displace residential activities; - (c) do not compromise the role of the Central City Business Zone or the aim of consolidating that area of the Central City or the Central City Mixed Use Zone.
+- 11.12.1 To restore and enhance the Central City by: - (a) providing flexibility for a variety of housing types which are suitable for a range of individual housing needs; - (b) providing for a progressive increase in the residential population of the Central City; - (c) assisting with the creation of inner city residential neighbourhoods. - 11.12.2 To ensure non-residential activities in the Central City Residential Zone: - (a) are of a small scale; - (b) are compatible with residential activities; - (c) do not compromise the role of the Central City Residential Zone or Central City Business Zone, or the aim of consolidating that area of the Central City or the Central City Mixed Use Zone; - (d) meet the needs of the local residential community or would benefit from the high level of amenity inherent in the Central City Residential Zone

-Objective 11.10 - Built Form and Amenity
+Objective 11.13 - Built Form and Amenity

-A form of built development in the Central City Living Zone that enables change to the existing environment, while contributing positively to the amenity values of the area and to the health and safety, and quality and enjoyment of the environment for those living within the area.
+A form of built development in the Central City Residential Zone that enables change to the existing environment, while contributing positively to the amenity of the area, and to the health and safety, and quality and enjoyment of the environment for those living within the area.